-Evaluation of faculty performance via the Annual Review Document and Faculty Performance Agreement will be conducted simultaneously in the digital workflow system.
 The general timeline for annual reviews and evaluation of faculty performance adheres to the following schedule:

-- Last Friday of January: Completed ARDs/FPAs submitted by teaching and administrative faculty to next level supervisors. - 2nd Friday of March: All reviews between teaching and administrative faculty and next level supervisors completed; portfolios submitted to second level supervisors. - 2nd Friday of April: Second level supervisors return annual review submissions to teaching and administrative faculty; salary recommendations (if applicable; exact date TBD based on Budget Office and Board of Regents directions).
+- Last Friday of January: Completed ARDs/FPAs submitted by faculty to department chair. - 2nd Friday of March: All reviews between faculty and department chairs completed; portfolios submitted to dean. - 2nd Friday of April: Deans return portfolios to faculty. - April-May: Salary recommendations (if applicable; exact date TBD based on Budget Office and Board of Regents directions).

-Each college may elect to have the faculty due date sooner, but not later, then those listed above.
-All faculty must have an annual review digitally signed by the appropriate administrators at all levels by the final due date listed above.
+Each college may elect to have due dates sooner, but not later, than those listed above.
+All faculty must have an annual review signed by the appropriate administrators at all levels by the due date listed above.
 Failure by a faculty member to submit all documentation required for annual reviews according to the University review timeline above shall be deemed as not meeting performance standards.
-Eligibility for merit, if applicable, is contingent upon completion of the ARD process.
-A faculty member has the right to respond to their annual review in writing; any such response will become part of the record.